Esther Freud: Personal life

 Freud has a sister, fashion designer Bella Freud, and a half-brother, Noah Woodman.
 Her uncle was politician Sir Clement Freud.
-She has two cousins in the media industry; public relations executive Matthew and broadcaster Emma.
+She has two cousins in the media industry: public relations executive Matthew and broadcaster Emma.
+Her parents died within four days of each other, in July 2011.

-She was married to actor David Morrissey, with whom she has three children.
+She was married to actor David Morrissey, with whom she has three children, Albie, Anna and Gene.
 They married in 2006.
 They had separated by 2020, when Freud began living with a boyfriend.
-Freud maintains homes in London and Walberswick near Southwold in Suffolk.
+Freud maintains homes in London and Walberswick near Southwold in Suffolk as of 2015.

 Freud's maternal grandparents were Catholics but her mother was non-observant, while her father's Jewish family were atheists.
 She identifies as Jewish.